eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 Party, and the mDL attribute exchange occurs using proximity technologies (e.g., NFC, Bluetooth).
 The two proximity flows have one significant difference: in the supervised flow, the Wallet Unit presents mDL attributes to a human Relying
 Party or under their supervision, whereas in the unsupervised flow, the Wallet Unit presents mDL attributes to a machine without human oversight.

+In addition, like any other attestation type, an mDL can be presented online, over the internet.

 #### 2.5.3 Other use cases